Louis Dorren: Broadcasting

 Hi system helped radio station KIOI FM make broadcasting history when the station did the first discrete quadraphonic broadcast.
 In 1974, Dorren who was still a college student at the time assisted radio station owner Jim Gabbert in the broadcast.
-Along with Gabbert's home made equipment and Gabbert's station manager Mike Lincoln, they conducted the experimental broadcast.
+Along with Gabbert's homemade equipment and Gabbert's station manager Mike Lincoln, they conducted the experimental broadcast.
 As a result of the tests, an application for discrete quad broadcasting was made to the (FCC) Federal Communications Commission.
 Assistance was sought from the Electronics Industries Association by the FCC to help just as was done with stereo broadcasting.
 A National Quadraphonic Committee was formed.
 On the 22nd of September that year, further on air tests were conducted at KIOI-FM.
 Along with radio engineers there were people from companies such as General Electric, Zenith, Nippon Columbia and RCA, and Quadracast Systems.
 As of October, 1974, the company was headed by Dorren.
 Between the 23rd and 27th of that month, guideline tests were conducted.
 Following that, the quad tests were launched.